jperal720/network-inventory-cleaning-and-validation/README.md

 ## To Run Pipeline

-WARNING: Please ensure that you use ```python3.11``` when installing dependencies to avoid discrepancies with pyspark.
+WARNING: Please ensure that you use ```python3.10``` when installing dependencies to avoid discrepancies with pyspark. a

 - Clone repository.